charles-bucher/charles-bucher.github.io/README.md

 ---

 ## Learnings & Achievements
-- Designed and deployed multi-tier architectures in AWS
+- Designed and [REMOVED] multi-tier architectures in AWS
-- Implemented proactive monitoring and alerting for production systems
+- Implemented proactive monitoring and alerting for [REMOVED] systems
-- Built secure, scalable static websites with CloudFront
+- Built secure, scalable static [REMOVED]s with CloudFront
 - Automated infrastructure with Terraform for repeatable deployments